dimitri-nicolo/calico/master/reference/essentials/policy-auditing.md

 configured policies and profiles that apply to that packet.
 It may be set to one of the following values:

-- DROP
+- Drop
-- ACCEPT
+- Accept
-- LOG-and-DROP
+- LogAndDrop
-- LOG-and-ACCEPT.
+- LogAndAccept.

-Normally the "DROP" or "LOG-and-DROP" value should be used, as dropping a packet is the obvious implication of that packet being denied.
-However when experimenting, or debugging a scenario that is not behaving as you expect, the "ACCEPT" and "LOG-and-ACCEPT" values can be useful: then the packet will be still be allowed through.
+Normally the "Drop" or "LogAndDrop" value should be used, as dropping a packet is the obvious implication of that packet being denied.
+However when experimenting, or debugging a scenario that is not behaving as you expect, the "Accept" and "LogAndAccept" values can be useful: then the packet will be still be allowed through.

-When one of the "LOG-and-..." values is set, each denied packet is logged in syslog, with an entry like this:
+When one of the "LogAnd..." values is set, each denied packet is logged in syslog, with an entry like this:

 ```